CatherineGilbert/SCE/README.md

+# Seasonal Characterization Tool
-Uses APSIM + the R apsimx package to produce seasonal covariates for maize/soy trials. "apsimx.R" is the script to use if you want to run the process outside of the web app.
+This project uses APSIM and the R apsimx package to produce seasonal covariates for maize or soy trials.

-The input file format is a .csv with the columns "Site", "Latitude", "Longitude", "Genetics," and "PlantingDate".
+#TODO: Add a section on motivation/what problem does this project solve?

+## Running the tool

+### Correctly formatting the input file:
+1. First, you will need a `.csv` file with columns `Site`, `Latitude`, `Longitude`, `Genetics`, and `PlantingDate`.
-* “Site” should be the name identifier for that location.
+   1. `Site`: human-readable identifier for the trial location.
-* “Latitude” and “Longitude” are standard numeric WGS84 coordinates.
+   2. `Latitude`/`Longitude`: Standard numeric WGS84 coordinates.
-* “Genetics” refers to the cultivar maturity.
-  * For soybean, Genetics is a numeric in the range -2 -- 10 (corresponding to maturity groups 000 -- X).
-There are early, standard, and late variants of each of these cultivar maturities.
-Adding 0 -- 0.33 to the Genetics value will classify the maturity as "early" within a maturity group, between 0.34 -- 0.66 will classify it as standard ("mid"), and between 0.67 -- 0.99 will classify it as "late."
-For example, an input Genetics value of 3.8 would be a late maturity III, 0.2 would be an early maturity 0, and -1.5 would be a standard maturity 000.
+   3. `Genetics`: Cultivar maturity value.
+      1. For Soybean, `Genetics` is a numeric value from `-2:10`.
+There are also early (`.00 - .33`), standard (`.33 - .66`), and late (`.67 - .99`) variants of each of these maturity values; denoted by the decimal value.
+      2. For Example, a Genetics value of `3.8` indicates the cultivar is a late Maturity III, `0.2` would be an early Maturity 0, and `-1.5` would be a standard Maturity 000.
-  * For maize, Genetics is a character string with the approximate number of days to maturity for the cultivar and a letter, A or B, for early or late maturing varieties respectively.
-The cultivar maturities available are 80, 90, 95, 100, 103, 105, 108, 110, 112, 115, 120, and 130.
-The input will be matched to the closest of these values and the early or late variant.
-Several input formats (ex: "A_100", "A100", "100a") are acceptable.
+      3. For Maize, `Genetics` is a character string with the approximate number of days to maturity, and a letter. `A` for early, and `B` for late maturing varieties.
+      4. The posssible maturity values are `80, 90, 95, 100, 103, 105, 108, 110, 112, 115, 120, and 130`.
+The input will be matched to the closest of these values.
+      5. Valid input formats for maize genetics include: `A_100`, `A100`, `100a`.
-* “Planting” is when the trial is sown.
-This can be provided as a date in YYYY-MM-DD format, or as only the year.
-If no planting date is specified, the simulation will sow the trial on the first suitable day of the year.
-The parameters used to decide when to sow the crop if no date is specified can be modified in the template model's "Sowing" module.
+   4. `PlantingDate`: the date the trial is sown in `YYYY-MM-DD` format or just `YYYY`.
+If only the year is provided, the planting date will default to the first suitable day of that year.
+You can modify this default behavior in the `Sowing` module.

-On lines 17 and 18, set codes_dir to the directory of the script, and set the working directory to the folder where the output will go.
+2. Once your `.csv` file is prepared, go to lines 17 and 18 of `apsimx.R`.
+Set `codes_dir` to the full file path of the parent folder that contains `apsimx.R`, and then you may modify the output directory path on line 18.

+> See the example inputs in `./example_input_files` for formatting examples or testing purposes.

+### Running the script outside the web app:
+1. Download and extract the project, or clone from github onto your local computer.
+2. Ensure you have R [installed and set up](https://rstudio-education.github.io/hopr/starting.html)
+3. Make sure you have the following library dependencies:
+   1. ???
+4. Run(#TODO: Knit?)  `apsimx.R` using RStudio or your R interpreter of choice.

+### Interpreting the output:
+#TODO

+## Collaborators:

+#TODO: Have Sam and Catherine update their info and provide whatever links (github/social media) they want.
+Come up with a decent format, too.
+* Catherine Gilbert
+* Sam Shi